 The ongoing establishment of The Global Health Network's 'COVID-19 Working Groups' aims to address the discussion and gather consensus on the emerging COVID-19 research gaps across low-resource settings.
 This working group is set up to work around ways to enable discussions on Ethics and Community Engagement.

-On the 27nd May, The Global Health Network supported the first virtual meeting for the ‘Ethics and Community Engagement Open Working Group’.
+On the 27nd of May, The Global Health Network supported the first virtual team meeting for the ‘Ethics and Community Engagement Open Working Group’.
 The meeting was organised in response to questions raised in COVID-19 workshops which highlighted the need for greater discussion of the impact that COVID-19 pandemic and how to conduct research studies following ethical codes and egaging the communities.